bookofproofs/bookofproofs.github.io/_sources/history/20th-century/boersma.md

 * In 1956 Boersma wrote an essay On a function, which is a special case of Meijer's G-function which won a prize from the University of Groningen and began an interest in the G-function which was to last throughout his life.
 * After the award of his doctorate Boersma went in 1965 to the Courant Institute of Mathematical Sciences in New York.
 * He recommended Boersma for a professorship there and in 1967 he was appointed a full professor.
-* Boersma was married to Lolkje, and they had a daughter Ykelien who studied medicine.
 * Finally, we should mention that Boersma was interested in music and played the organ.

 Born 5 December 1937, Marrum, The Netherlands.
 Died 29 November 2004, Eindhoven, The Netherlands.